Constitution & Bylaws

 - The International Council may vary the geographical or regional areas included in a Section either on petition of the Fellows of the area or the Section concerned.
 Such a petition shall be channeled through the Section officers with a copy to the Secretary General of the College at least six (6) months prior to the next meeting of the International Council.

-- The International College of Dentists will be limited to 15 Sections (14 Autonomous Sections and 1 International Section) as of January 1, 2013.
-However, the International Council may consider additional Sections upon proper petition by Fellows in a Region or Regions.
+- The International College of Dentists will consist of 16 Sections (15 Autonomous Sections and Section XX).
+The International Council may consider additional Sections upon proper petition by Fellows in a Region or Regions.

 SECTION 2.
 AUTONOMOUS SECTIONS

-- C. The International Council shall have the authority to create or dissolve an Autonomous Section, after due consultation with all parties effected by such action.
+C. The International Council shall have the authority to create or dissolve an Autonomous Section, after due consultation with all parties affected by such action.
 However, nothing contained herein shall prejudice the individual rights and privileges of Fellows of the College by such variation or dissolution of a Section.

 Section I. United States of America